ZEISS-PiWeb/PiWeb-Import-Sdk/docs/plugin_fundamentals/import_automation.md

 The plug-in presented here can be downloaded in its complete form.
 However, the following sections also describe the approach using the project template.
 You can find the source code at the [GitHub repository](https://github.com/ZEISS-PiWeb/PiWeb-Import-Sdk/tree/develop/examples/SecondImportAutomation).

 ## Create a new project
 To start the development of the import automation plug-in create a new .NET project.
 Use the provided project template for Microsoft Visual Studio or JetBrains Rider.
-You can find the link to the project template and information how to use it in [Project templates]({% link docs/setup/development_environment.md %}#project-templates).
+You can find the link to the project template and information how to use it in [Installing project templates]({% link docs/setup/development_environment.md %}#installing-project-templates).

 ## Adapt information in manifest file
 Using the project template generates already a `manifest.json` file in the project.
 This manifest file contains information about the plug-in.
 You can modify the values in the json file as follows for the example plug-in.